OSOceanAcoustics/echopop/docs/core_data_structure.md

 - `_config`: A dictionary containing specific parameter arguments for a particular analysis or model.
 - ` `: No suffix indicates either a dictionary with additional nested levels, or a scalar number/string (e.g. a single survey-wide mean estimate)

-These suffix conventions can help aid in navigating the different nested dictionaries via the `.keys()` `Dictionary` method within each `Survey`-class attribute by indicating variables and data at the deepest level within each dictionary tree.
-For instance, users can run the follwoing command:
+These suffix conventions can help aid in navigating the nested dictionaries via `.keys()` within each `Survey`-class attribute to see what is included at each level.
+For instance, users can run the following command:
 ```python
 # If the Survey-class object is named 'survey':
 survey.input['biology'].keys()